sclasen/akka-mesos/README.md

 }
 ```

+## Usage

+### AkkaMesosScheduler

-Import and mix in the supplied `AkkaMesosScheduler` trait to an Actor subclass.
+To implement a Mesos scheduler as an Akka actor, import and mix in the supplied `AkkaMesosScheduler` trait to an `Actor` subclass.
 The `preStart` and `preRestart` behaviors illustrated below are significant.
-The receive partial function should be defined for the subtypes of `AkkaMesosScheduler.SchedulerMessage`.
+The `receive` partial function should be defined for the subtypes of `AkkaMesosScheduler.SchedulerMes```sage`.

 ```scala
 import akka.actor._